 If we refunded your repair cost and gave you a brand new refrigerator, it would be giving you the benefit of a warranty without having purchased it.

-Positive closing where the door is compassionately left open.
+Positive closing where the door is left open.

 I personally talked to the serviceman who fixed your refrigerator and he guarantees the repair should give you as many years of service as a new refrigerator.
 If it does not, please contact us immediately and we will make it right.

-Keep 4 goals in mind when delivering bad news:
+4 goals to keep in mind when delivering bad news:

 1. Be clear (yet sensitive).